- Email: Alan.Rupe@lewisbrisbois.com

-Mr. Rupe receives ongoing national attention and recognition for his successful prosecution of cases relating to the constitutionality of the funding of K-12 public education.
-Mr. Rupe received the Demetrio Rodriguez Champion of Educational Justice Award, awarded by Education Law Center, Inc. for "years of outstanding lawyering and lobbying and perseverance in the face of many obstacles, including brash insults" for his work on a series of lawsuits on behalf of Kansas school children.
+Some of Mr. Rupe’s best known matters are his work on behalf of public entities.
+He receives ongoing national attention and recognition for his successful prosecution of cases relating to the constitutionality of the funding of K-12 public education, and received the Demetrio Rodriguez Champion of Educational Justice Award from Education Law Center, Inc. for “years of outstanding lawyering and lobbying and perseverance in the face of many obstacles, including brash insults” for his work on a series of lawsuits on behalf of Kansas school children.
 The lawsuit culminated in a court ordering the State of Kansas to increase spending on public schools by nearly $1 billion each year from 2006-2009, and approximately $440 million in 2014 and 2015.

 - “Gorsuch Would Lay McDonnell Douglas Test to Rest,” Law360, January 2017.

 - “Using the Intricacies of ERISA for Litigation Success,” Law360, August 2016.